omnivector-solutions/jobbergate-api/README.md

 1. Migrate the application files from an old s3 bucket to a new one:

-   `aws s3 sync` the applications from the `jobbergate-api-***-resources` s3 bucket.

-   `npx serverless remove ..` will not remove the s3 bucket, but it will not attempt to restore it in the new instance.
+   `npx serverless remove ..` will not remove the s3 bucket, but it will also not attempt to restore it in the new instance, so we're doing it by hand.

+   - `aws s3 sync` the applications from the `jobbergate-api-***-resources`
+     (old) bucket to a local directory.

+   - `aws s3 sync` the applications from the local directory to the `jobbergate-api-***-resources` (new) bucket.

 ### Tip: Fast upgrade of the npx serverless function